ploneintranet/ploneintranet/docs/installation/development.rst

 4. `sudo make docker-build` will prepare the docker image
 5. `sudo make docker-run` will launch the docker image and give you a shell inside

-.. note:: Make sure you are inside the shell (usually your prompt changes!)
+.. note:: Make sure you are inside the docker container (usually your prompt changes!)

 1. `make` will fetch the ploneintranet compiled javascript bundle
 2. `make devel` will run the development buildout